miroslavvidovic/bash-scripts/README.md

 ## iponmap
 Display the location of an IP address on a map using the [IPonMap](https://en.iponmap.com/) website.

+## man2pdf
+Convert a man to pdf and open it.

 ## mo-templating
 Testing the awesome templating engine for bash - [mo](https://github.com/tests-always-included/mo).
 Mustache templates in bash.